 Table 3.
-Modes and signs used in expressing the relationship of variables and their comparison using four modes of relations. conceptual The resulting information is formed based on the interpretive structural modeling method of summation and the final structural selfinteraction matrix.
+Modes and signs used in expressing the relationship of variables interpretive structural modeling method of summation and the final structural selfinteraction matrix.
 According to the signs listed in Table 2, the structural selfinteraction matrix will be as Table 4.